shaloo/docs.arcana/docs/concepts/gasless-ops.md

 Waiving gas fees for app operations does not happen for a transaction in the following cases:

-* No gas tanks are set up for any blockchain network
+* The app developer does not set up any gas tanks for any blockchain network
 * Gas tanks are set up and funded but disabled by the developer
-* Gas tanks are set up but no funds are deposited to pay for the gas fees
+* Gas tanks are set up, but no funds are deposited to pay for the gas fees
-* Gas tanks are depleted, funds spent, not refueled
+* Gas tanks are depleted, and all the funds spent are not refueled
-* The gas tank owner withdraws the deposited funds, thereby depleting the tanks
+* The gas tank owner withdraws the deposited funds, depleting the tanks

 In such situations, even if the app functions are whitelisted, gas tanks are not effective or available, so users have to bear the gas fees.